Arteta 'cannot understand' Pepe’s decision making after Arsenal victory against Leeds United | Goal.com

 - Fall of the Roman empire: Abramovich's trophy-laden Chelsea tenure began and ended in controversy

-Pepe had just come on for Bukayo Saka with Arsenal leading 2-1 courtesy of Eddie Nketiah’s double and after Arsenal cleared the danger from a Leeds corner, the ball fell kindly at the legs of the winger with Leeds goalkeeper Islan Meslier out of his position.

-However, instead of going for a long-range shot, the Ivorian, who looked like he would score into an empty net, decided to cut in on his stronger left foot instead of using his right foot and he took longer with his decision making which allowed defender Daniel James to close in and make an important save.

-“When you see that he’s got an empty net in front of him and he’s taking a touch backward, we cannot really understand but you have to have the perception of the player in that moment,” Arteta said on Pepe’s miss as quoted by the club’s official website.
+“When you see that he’s got an empty net in front of him and he’s taking a touch backward, we cannot really understand but you have to have the perception of the player in that moment,” the Arsenal boss said on Pepe’s miss, as quoted by the club’s official website.

 “They are the ones who make the decisions, and fortunately, we didn’t need that goal.”

-However, Arteta was happy despite Arsenal picking a narrow win: “Well, we are finding ways to win football matches.
+However, Arteta was happy with Arsenal picking up a narrow win, adding: “Well, we are finding ways to win football matches.
 The way we played today, especially the first 30 minutes was brilliant.

 “So under pressure to play the way we have done in front of our people is a credit to them, but obviously, we have an opponent, and the context changes throughout the game and you don’t expect to be all the time for 95 minutes on top of the game and we are dealing with that and getting better at is because, at the end, we are winning football matches.”

-Pepe has struggled for playtime under Arteta's reign and has so far in this season managed 18 appearances overall and accumulated 652 minutes of playing time.
-He has started in five of these appearances across their 35 fixtures and has been used as a substitute on 13 occasions.
+Pepe has struggled for games during Arteta's reign and has managed just 18 Premier League appearances this season, while accumulating 652 minutes of playing time.
+He has started only five of these outings across the Gunners' 35 fixtures and has been used as a substitute on 13 occasions.

-Last season for Arsenal, Pepe made 29 Premier League appearances, scored 10 goals, and provided one assist and prior to moving to Arsenal in August 2019, he made 74 league appearances in total at Lille, scoring 35 goals and providing 15 assists.
+Last season for Arsenal, Pepe made 29 Premier League appearances, scored 10 goals and provided one assist.
+Prior to moving to England in August 2019, he made 74 league appearances at Lille, scoring 35 goals and providing 15 assists.